AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/mailchimp-tags.md

 ## Errors and troubleshooting {#errors-and-troubleshooting}

-Refer to the [[!DNL Mailchimp] Errors](https://mailchimp.com/developer/marketing/docs/errors/) page for a comprehensive list of status and error codes with explanations.
+Refer to the [[!DNL Mailchimp] errors page](https://mailchimp.com/developer/marketing/docs/errors/) for a comprehensive list of status and error codes with explanations.

 ## Additional resources {#additional-resources}